-It is hard to gain any appreciation for the massive scope of the canyon by visiting the viewpoints along the South Rim in Grand Canyon National Park.
-Only tiny snippets of river aren’t obscured by the 1,000-foot deep inner gorge.
+It is hard to appreciate the massive scope of the canyon by visiting the viewpoints along the South Rim in Grand Canyon National Park.
+Only tiny snippets of the river aren’t obscured by the 1,000-foot-deep inner gorge.
 Only a few percent step more the 50 yards off the rim.
-But not everyone can walk down or would ride a mule.
+But not everyone can walk down or ride a mule.
 Of the 5 million visitors to Grand Canyon NP per year, 27,000 see the canyon by river.
-And when one thinks of rafting the canyon, little mention is made of the marvelous hiking available throughout the canyon.
+There is marvellous hiking throughout the canyon.
 This was a highlight for me.

 There are many ways to see the canyon from the river.
 Half of all trips are private, determined by a yearly lottery.
-Prior to the lottery, the waiting list was 10 years long.
+Before the lottery, the waiting list was 10 years long.
 To be private, no one can be paid any money to guide.
-And the only requirement is that at least one person has to have made a river trip before.
+The only requirement is that at least one person has made a river trip before.
 That’s right, he does not have to have rowed a boat!

-The rest of the trips are allotted to concessions issued to approximately 14 companies who take customers of all abilities down the river by a variety of ways.
-Motorized boats consist of two very large pontoons connected by a metal frame and powered by a 25-30HP outboard.
-As full river trips last only 10 days instead of 15, they are cheaper.
+The rest of the trips are allotted to concessions issued to approximately 14 companies that take customers of all abilities down the river.
+Motorized boats consist of two large pontoons connected by a metal frame and powered by a 25-30HP outboard.
+Full river trips last only 10 days instead of 15 and are cheaper.

-Dories are fiberglass and flat-bottomed – literally the ‘speedboats’ on the river.
-They are much more responsive to rowing but also much easier to tip and don’t bounce off rocks.
-A dory trip has a built in day necessary to repair damage and are thus more expensive.
+Dories are fibreglass and flat-bottomed – the ‘speedboats’ on the river.
+They are much more responsive to rowing but much easier to tip and don’t bounce off rocks.
+A dory trip has a built in day necessary to repair damage and is thus more expensive.

 Rafts are generally 16-18 feet long and hold 4 passengers, two in the front, the oarsman in the middle and two in the back facing inwards.
 Webbing is strung for grab holds.
 O.A.R.S. bought Grand Canyon Dories and runs more dory trips than most other companies.

-This would be my 34th trip to the desert South West of the USA.
-And I always drove down previously.
+This would be my 34th trip to the desert southwest of the USA.
+I always drive down.
 I had lots of time and left on October 1, and drove the entire US West Coast to San Francisco.
 My son lives there and after a short visit, I continued to Yosemite, Mono Lake and camped at Eureka Dunes at the north end of Death Valley, the highest sand dunes in California.
 One of the few things I have always wanted to see was the Race Track (rocks moving across a playa leaving their tracks), but the road defeated me.
-After the obligatory tour of the Las Vegas strip (watched the whole Blue Jays-Baltimore game with a nice lady from eastern Ontario on a massive multiscreen TV at some casino), I arrived in Flagstaff on the 5th for the pre-trip meeting at the Doubletree Hotel at 7pm.
+After the obligatory tour of the Las Vegas strip (I watched the whole Blue Jays-Baltimore game with a nice lady from eastern Ontario on a massive multiscreen TV at some casino), I arrived in Flagstaff on the 5th for the pre-trip meeting at the Doubletree Hotel at 7 pm.
 I stayed at a much cheaper place down the street.

-Curtis, our head guide gave a rundown of the trip and distributed to the 16 of us two massive and one medium dry bags.
+Curtis, our head guide gave a rundown of the trip and distributed two massive and one medium dry bag.
 Six were leaving after 6 days at the Phantom Ranch to be replaced by 4 new rafters.
-We all chatted and promptly forgot most everyone’s name, then hit the sack as we needed to have had breakfast and be all packed by 6:45am.
+We all chatted and promptly forgot everyone’s name, then hit the sack as we were leaving at 6:45 am.

 Over the week, we were in all the individual guide’s rafts.
 They forward row for almost the entire 224 miles.
 But when power is needed, they backward row and use their legs.
 Their control of the rafts was a joy to watch – how they read the current to use the river to its maximum and how they could often keep us dry or wet at will.
 For several of the rapids, there was the option of having a more action-filled ride.